Helsinki cluster access

 public ssh key (for sharing)

-In order to whitelist your computer you need to add the id_rsa.pub
+In order to whitelist your computer you need to copy the id_rsa.pub

 SSH shortcut to your .ssh/config

-One final touch can be done by configuring your own SSH connections to include turso
+One final touch is to configure your own SSH connections to include hile

 as a known host.
-The following steps need to be done only once per machine that you will use to login to the terminal.
+The following step need to be done only once per machine that you will use to login to hile

 Host turso